Last updated on December 2nd, 2022.

 Yep, you guessed it.
 She wanted mommy to adopt a beehive.
 She even pinky swore she won’t run screaming when ever she sees one (made her take it back).
 My reply was a big hard NO. I could argue with her that her desire for a beehive is just a phase.
 (Like the time she sprinkled mini lego all over the steps and her bedroom floor so she can hear the tooth-fairy.) (ohhhhhch!!! also, she’s a fairy…she has wings!!!).

-But instead I just reassured her that BUYING the right honey is just as good as having your own beehive. (note to teachers, please add that to the list of ways to help.)
+But instead, I just reassured her that BUYING the right honey is just as good as having your own beehive. (note to teachers, please add that to the list of ways to help.)
 I even pointed to the honey that was sitting on the breakfast table.
-Sue Bee Honey is not only a delicious honey, it is also made by a group of bee keepers right here in the US.
+Sue Bee Honey is not only delicious honey, but it is also made by a group of beekeepers right here in the US.
 And since they have been doing it for literally 100 years, the bees are in good hands.
 Best for the bees and the environment that mommy will stick to baking.

-So Honey Orange Blossom Baklava Muffin recipe was burn.
+So Honey Orange Blossom Baklava Muffin recipe was borned.
 As the perfect breakfast condiment, Sue Bees honey really enhances the flavors in the Baklava.
-Plus I get to drizzle it and make a sweet sticky mess.
+Plus, I get to drizzle it and make a sweet sticky mess.

-Now lets talk about this Honey Orange Blossom Baklava Muffins:
+Now let’s talk about these Honey Orange Blossom Baklava Muffins:

-- Before baking, please make sure that all of your ingredients are room temperature (including the sour cream).
+- Before baking, ensure all ingredients are at room temperature (including the sour cream).

-- The nuts should be finely ground for an even distributions.
+- The nuts should be finely ground for even distributions.

-- When adding the dry and liquid ingredients make sure you don’t over mix.
+- When adding the dry and liquid ingredients, ensure you don’t over-mix.
 Mix with a rubber spatula the last amount of flour.

-- If you don’t have Turbinado sugar in hand, go a head and skip it.
-This sugar is meant to give the muffins tops crunch, it will not have any effect on the flavors.
+- If you don’t have Turbinado sugar in hand, go ahead and skip it.
+This sugar is meant to give the muffins tops crunch, it will not affect the flavors.